trisulnsm/dinodoc/trisuldocs/docs/ug/cg/intro.md

 - **CounterGroup** (notebook) = "Network Traffic Monitoring""

-- **Counters** (pages) = individual metrics, such as: Hosts, MACs, Applications, Subnets, VLANs.
+- **Counters** (pages) = individual metrics such as: Hosts, MACs, Applications, Subnets, VLANs.

-There are a number of [Built-in counter groups](/docs/ug/cg/intro#types) that ships with Trisul.
+There are a number of [Built-in counter groups](/docs/ug/cg/intro#types) that ship with Trisul.
 You can also create your own [custom counter groups](custom).
 Trisul measures 12+ counter groups that contain multiple counters to track various aspects of network traffic.

 ***A Meter***

-A Meter is the measurement of a single counter that measures a specific aspect of network traffic, such as upload bytes, packets, or number of connections.
-Meter is like the actual grade (value) written on the math paper, like 85%.
+A Meter is the measurement of a single counter that measures a specific aspect of network traffic, such as upload bytes, number of packets, or number of connections.
+Meter is like the actual grade (value) written on the math subject, like 85%.

 Trisul collects info about Total Bytes, Packets, Receive, Transmit, Number of active connections, Alerts and 10 other items.
 Each of these is called a meter.
 So the *Host* counter group tracks 12 meters.

 ***A Key***
-A Key is a unique identifier that defines a specific counter within a CounterGroup.
-Think of it like a specific paper (counter) in the folder that tracks one particular subject, like Math.
+A Key is a unique identifier that labels a specific counter within a CounterGroup.
+Think of it like a header on a pageheader of a specific page (counter) in the notebook that tracks one particular subject, like Math.

 For example, within the Host counters group, the IP Address `10.10.255.7` is a key.
 A counter group can have millions of keys.